s1pierro/echiquierJS/README.md

 ### state
 Close to be localy usable, Roque and End of game Messages are still missing
 ### Note
-You can use this chessboard off line by downloading the project zip and opening "echiquier.html" Use an up to date modern web browser.
+You can use this board offline by downloading the zip project and opening "echiquier.html".
+Using a modern, up-to-date web browser is highly recommended.
+For now, the app is running slowly on most mobile devices.